rainforestapp/circlemator/README.md

 `self-merge` requires the following environment variable to be set:

-- `GITHUB_AUTH_TOKEN`: A Github API auth token for a user with commit access to your repo.
+- `GITHUB_ACCESS_TOKEN`: A Github API auth token for a user with commit access to your repo.
 (Can also be set with the `-g` option.)

 Also, unfortunately branch protection cannot be enabled on your